 Hero of Another Story: Was already engaging in his own quest when he encountered Knuckles, and was doing just that throughout every other story that was taking place.

 Heroic Sacrifice: Gave his all to destroy the corrupted Sword and Crown of Acorns, and succeeded… at the cost of his own life.

 Mission from God: Well, from the Ancient Walkers, but either way he’s got a higher power backing and commanding him.

 Non-Standard Character Design: In his last appearance; the earlier style of the comic subverted this, but upon his return he was drawn as being a much more conventional looking form of anthropomorphic animal compared to other Mobians.

 Put on a Bus: Vanished after his first appearance, and didn’t return until over a decade later.
 Now can't even be mentioned or reappear in flashbacks, due to legal reasons.

 The Witch Hunter: He was tasked by the Ancient Walkers to hunt down users of dark magic.

 The Bad Guy Wins: Originally, Eggman came from an alternate timeline where he managed to accomplish this and sought to do so on Mobius Prime as well.
-Post-Worlds Collide, Eggman's managed to replace Julian entirely in the timeline.
-This could lead to an extended butterfly effect, where the alternate universe's digital Robotnik never left his sattelite, effectively undoing all of this.
+Post-Worlds Collide, Eggman's managed to replace Julian in the timeline.
+This could lead to an extended butterfly effect, where the alternate universe's digital Robotnik never left his satellite, effectively undoing all of this.

 Cain and Abel: While the Abel part of this is somewhat questionable, Colin was none the less dedicated to serving and protecting his people, whereas Julian was a traitor who attempted to use his fellow Overlanders as test subjects for weaponry and later went on to become a genocidal tyrant.
 The set-up is also inverted with regards to age; Colin was Julian's older brother rather than a more moral younger sibling.